Grullo and Blue Roan Quarter Horses

 Dun

 Body color yellowish or gold; mane and tail may be black, brown, red, yellow, white or mixed; often has dorsal stripe, zebra stripes on legs, transverse over withers.
+This color would more correctly be called "bay dun."

 What's the same about horses in this column?